mobxjs/mobx/README.md

 * Cycles are detected automatically.
 * Exceptions during computations are propagated to consumers.

+## Roadmap

+* Split into two packages; `mobservable` and `mobservable-react`
+* Write blog about inner workings
+* Write documentation, including how to organize projects
+* Introduce options for asynchronous views and structurally compare view results

 ## FAQ

 ##### Which browsers are supported?